bbawj/note-vault/Notes/Distributed Abstractions.md

 ### Timing assumptions
 Processes: bounds on time to make a computation step
 Network: Bounds on time to transmit a message between a sender and a receiver
 Clocks: Lower and upper bounds on clock rate-drift and clock skew w.r.t. real time

 Asynchronous systems: no timing assumption on process and channels Partially synchronous systems: eventually every execution will exhibit synchrony Synchronous systems: build on solid timed operations and clocks
 #### Causality
+In the asynchronous model, we can only reason about the order of events by observing which events may cause other events.
 ![](https://i.imgur.com/zyGQcSe.png)

 ![](https://i.imgur.com/LHEtnUb.png)
+#### Computation Theorem and equivalence
+A permutation of the same collection events whilst preserving causal order are said to be equivalent.
 #### Logical Clocks
 A logical clock is an algorithm that assigns a timestamp to each event occurring in a
 distributed system.